£28,000 Cash Seized at Channel Tunnel from Suspected Smugglers

-Officers were told that Mr Halili and the vehicle’s driver were on their way to Belgium to deliver furniture to a friend.
-However, both men were discovered to be carrying more money than they had initially declared, including several bundles of banknotes sewn into the driver’s jacket lining.
+Officers were told Halili and the driver were heading to Belgium to deliver furniture to a friend.
+But when searching the pair, they found bundles of banknotes sewn inside the driver’s jacket lining – plus more cash than declared.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.